Amshu0-0/COTS-APIs101/2-intro-to-express/README.md

 - Run `npm install` to install the application dependencies.
 - Run `npm run start:dev` to start the server.

-To actually access our current endpoint, we can go to `http://localhost:8080/about` in any web browser to send a GET request to the root endpoint `/about`.
+To actually access our current endpoint, we can use Hoppscotch!
+Enter `http://localhost:8080/about` to send a `GET` request to the root endpoint `/about`.
+Press **Send**.

 Your response should look like:

 ![response body](./images/response-body.png)

 Now we will create another *route* endpoint that uses parameters to take in dynamic values from the URL provided whenever it is called.
-For a path with a parameter `name`, when someone calls `GET about/{name}` we are going to return an about string value that uses the name variable.
+For a path with a parameter `name`, when someone calls `GET about/{name}` we are going to return an "about" string value that uses the `name` variable.
 So if a client sends a `GET /about/sample-name` request, the API would respond with `"This is an API service for CRUD actions on a movies resource...for you, sample-name"`

 ***index.js***